hassansalehe/hassansalehe.github.io/resume/index.md

 ---
 ### Interests / Hobbies
 * Traveling & Tourism
-  * Visited Turkey, UK, USA, Germany, France, Spain, Italy, Kenya, and Oman in the last 10 years.
+  * Visited Turkey, Netherlands, UK, USA, Germany, France, Spain, Italy, Kenya, and Oman in the last 10 years.

 * Photography
   * Was amateur photographer in high school.
 Still collects images of plants and buildings.